srikantharun/FAstAPI-Example-Project/complex/README.md

 4. Access the API at http://localhost:8000
 5. Access the documentation at http://localhost:8000/api/v1/docs or http://localhost:8000/api/v1/redoc

+Note: The Swagger documentation is available at http://localhost:8000/api/v1/docs (not at the default /docs path)

 ## Default Credentials

 The application is initialized with a default superuser: